Effects of Completeness and Purity on Cluster Dark Energy Constraints: Results

 \section{Results}

-Before studying the impact of selection parameters on dark energy constraints, we first look at the effect on cluster abundance from each cosmological and {\it nuisance} parameter.
-In Fig.~\ref{fig:nc} we show the cluster number counts as a function of cluster redshift, as predicted from Eq.~\ref{eq:numcounts}, for selection parameters of case (1).
+Before studying the impact of selection parameters on dark energy constraints, for illustrative purposes we first look at the effect on cluster abundance and clustering from each cosmological and {\it nuisance} parameter. \fixed{ Fig.~\ref{fig:nc} shows the effects of cosmology and selection on the number counts (top) and the diagonal of sample covariance (bottom) as a function of redshift (left) and mass (right), with selection parameters from case (1).
+The left panels, where different redshift bins are displayed, were computed in the mass bin $\Mobs_{th}=[13.8:14.0]$, and the right panels in the redshift bin $z=[0.6, 0.7]$, as those are the bins with the largest number of objects, having a more significant contribution on the constraints.
+We note that the actual constraining results make use of all mass and redshift bins and the non-diagonal terms of the sample covariance. } We compute counts for the fiducial model (\fixed{gray shaded region}) and for positive variations of $0.2$ in each parameter considered.

-We compute counts for the fiducial model (thick solid line) and for positive variations of $0.2$ in each parameter considered.
-We assume a flat universe, so an increase in $\Omega_{\rm DE}$ results in a reduction for $\Omega_m$ and the overall abundance of clusters is reduced.
+\fixed{ To evaluate some of the effects the parameters considered have on the constraints, let us explore the changes on the number counts as a function of redshift (top left panel of Fig.~\ref{fig:nc}). } We assume a flat universe, so an increase in $\Omega_{\rm DE}$ results in a reduction for $\Omega_m$ and the overall abundance of clusters is reduced.
 Increasing $w$ causes the dark energy behavior to be closer to that of non-relativistic matter, also resulting in an increase on cluster counts.

 From the definition of mass bias $M_{\rm bias}$ in Eq.~\ref{eq:chi}, increasing its value results in a lower effective mass threshold, therefore increasing the counts of clusters.
 The same is true for the mass scatter \cite{LimHu05}, though with a lower sensitivity compared to the mass bias.